The canonical ring of a stacky curve: Examples of canonical rings of log stacky curves

 \egroup In each degree, the given monomials have poles at $Q$ of distinct order and are thus linearly independent, and span by a dimension count.
 By GMNT (Theorem~\ref{T:surjectivity-master}), the multiplication map

 is surjective for $d > 12$ (noting that $\deg nK_{\XX} \geq 3$ for $n \geq 6$), so $u,x,$ and $y$ indeed generate.

 We equip $k[y,x,u]$ with grevlex and consider the ideal $I$ of relations.
 Since $y^2$ is an element of $H^0(\XX,12K_{\XX})$, there is a relation $f \in I$ expressing $y^2$ in terms of the generators above with leading term $y^2$.
+(This is a weighted homogeneous version of a classical Weierstrass equation.)
 We claim that the ideal $I$ of relations is generated by this single relation.
-Let $g \in I$ be a homogenous relation; then modulo the relation $f$, we may assume that $g$ contains only terms of degree $\leq 1$ in $y$, so that
+Let $g \in I$ be a homogenous relation; then modulo the relation $f$, we may suppose that $g$ contains only terms of degree $\leq 1$ in $y$, so that

 But then each monomial of $g$ is of the form $y^ax^bu^c$ (where $a = 0$ or $1$), and for distinct $a,b,c$ these monomials (of the same degree) have distinct poles at $Q$ and are thus linearly independent.
 The relation $g$ is thus zero mod $f$, proving the claim.